tera-alkahest/alkahest/README.md

   `debug`.
 * `loggers`: If you don't care much about keeping logs around, remove the `file` logger from this list to save disk space.
-* `enablePacketLogs`: Unless you're a developer, you should set this to `false`.
-Packet logs can get quite big and aren't useful to most users.
 * `disablePlugins`: Remove any core plugins from this list that you want to use.
-You can also add plugins here that you want to temporarily disable.
+You can also add plugins here that you want to temporarily disable, such as the `packet-logger` plugin which is only useful to developers.
 * `region`: Set this to `eu`, `jp`, `kr`, `na`, `ru`, or `tw` depending on which region you're playing in.